Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 ### fir_data.v
-*fir_data.v* is the module for reading the FIR filter coefficient from an external ascii file.
+*"fir_data.v"* is the module for reading the FIR filter coefficient from an external ascii file.
 In this test bench, 128 FIR filter coefficient should be used, so this external ascii file should have 128 row in a single column.
 The values should be written in **16 bit fixed-point in binary** and **two's complement for negative numbers**.

 ```verilog
 // define an array for saving the read FIR filter coefficient